 Registrations and permits?

 Can I purchase Annual Permits online?

-What do I need to get a new registration for my ATV or snowmobile?
-What do you accept as a bill of sale?
+What do I need to get a new registration for my ORV or snowmobile?